wongwil/wongwil/README.md

 What I’m Up To 🛠️

 - Doing my master's degree in CS at ETH Zurich.
-- Working on my master's thesis and about to graduate
+- Working on my master's thesis and about to graduate!

 Let’s Connect! 🚀